 From Julia Child on TV to “Ratatouille” at the movie theater, if there is one culinary tradition that looms large in the American psyche it is French.
 Yet, between the many recipe books featuring everything from boeuf bourguignon to quiche Lorraine, precious little ink has been dedicated to France’s love of the pre-dinner apéritif, or apéro as its often called.
 It’s a glaring omission given that the sandwich has largely usurped the traditional long lunch in the French workaday routine, leaving the apéro as a feature of the French day where French culinary différence does live on.

 As food writer Rebekah Peppler argues, l’apéritif is no Gallic translation of the Anglo Saxon happy hour, but instead a unique reflection of France’s entire outlook on food, complete with its own array of low alcohol (ABV) drinks and deliciously simple eats.
 Speaking from her Paris home, the bona fide apéritif HQ from which she wrote her recent book “Apéritif: Cocktail Hour the French Way,” Peppler shares her tips and tricks for creating the perfect pre-dinner aperitif.
-Just in time for those longer spring evenings.

 How does French aperitif differ from the classic American happy hour?